steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 * B1:
     - S3 standard
     - SSE-KMS at bucket level
     - Also has S3 server logging to B2.
-Not
 * B2:
     - S3 standard
     - versioned (with versions configured to delete after 7 days)